finevine/Projet5/README.md

 ## Features

-Using the terminal select "Substitution" OR "My food"
+Using the terminal select "Find a substitute" OR "My food"

 ## License